Introduction: TCM Asthma Treatment – A Real Alternative?

 Western medicine has made significant advancements in asthma management and has been life-saving for many patients.
-However, for those who experience limitations or adverse effects, exploring complementary approaches like Traditional Chinese Medicine (TCM) can offer a holistic perspective.
+However, for those who experience limitations or adverse effects, exploring complementary approaches like Traditional Chinese Medicine (TCM) can be beneficial.

 Based on our experience, many asthma patients consider TCM after relying solely on Western medicine interventions like inhalers, bronchodilator pills, and even monoclonal antibody biologics in severe cases.
 They often mention the following limitations:

-- Side-effects: Long-term reliance on medications may increase the risk of comorbidities or side effects.
+- Side-effects: Long-term reliance on medications as allergic asthma treatments may increase the risk of comorbidities or side effects.
 Patients using bronchodilators may experience jitteriness, increased heart rate, and other side effects, while monoclonal antibody biologics can have adverse reactions like injection site reactions, headaches and respiratory infections.

 - Lack of holistic care: Western medicine does not address the root causes of asthma such as inflammation, immune system imbalances, or environmental factors.
 As medications only provide temporary relief, they need to be used frequently, especially during asthma attacks.
 Some patients even develop a psychological reliance on these quick-relief medications and use them when they might not be needed.